-An array-descriptor is a structure defines the attributes of an array.
-This ArrayDesc - structure and is defined like this (note how the last member reserves LBound/UBound information for a maximum of 7 dimensions):
+An array-descriptor is a structure defining the attributes of an array.
+This ArrayDesc - structure is defined like this (note how the last member reserves LBound/UBound information for a maximum of 7 dimensions):

 Type ArrayDesc -Int Magic ' "arry" or "ArrY" -Int ptype ' vtType (internal const) -Int size ' size of datatype -Int dimCnt ' number of dimensions -Int dimCnt2 ' # of dimensions == IndexCount -Int paddr ' address of data == ArrayAddr() -Int corr ' correction value -Int paddrCorr ' void* addrCorr; -Int anzElem ' number of elements == Dim?() -Int sizeArr ' size in bytes == ArraySize() -Int Idx(7 * 3) ' == LBound()/UBound() EndType

 For global and static arrays an instance of this structure is stored in the global data section.
 For local arrays the structure is allocated dynamically.
-Important to realize is that every declaration (Dim/Global/Local/Static) of an array immediately results in an array descriptor.
+Important to realize is that every declaration (Dim/Global/Local/Static) of an array immediately results in an array descriptor dimmed or un-dimmed.
 The values of the structure members determine the status of the array.
-The Magic member is for internal use, although it perfectly well indicates if an array is empty – Erase-d or empty declaration.
+The Magic member is for internal use, although it perfectly well indicates if an array is empty – Erase-d or an empty declaration.
 Other members can be retrieved using the following functions.

 |Dim?(a())||anzElem (element count)||Returns the number of elements in the array.
 Erase clears this value (sets to 0).
 One way to determine if an array has been ‘dimmed’.|

 |IndexCount(a())||dimCnt2||Returns the number of dimensions.
 Returns 0 when not ‘dimmed’.
 Another way to determine if an array is empty.|